huangrh/pldfit/README.md

 # Protein-Ligand Biosensor Data Fitting in R
 -----
 ### Introduction
+[R](https://cran.r-project.org/) is widely used in statistics analysis.
+A data frame is the most common way of storing data in [R](https://cran.r-project.org/).
+It is easy to convert biosensor data into a data frame.
-The purpose of this package is to use [R](https://cran.r-project.org/) to fit the protein-ligand interaction data obtained from biosensor.
+The purpose of this package is to use [R](https://cran.r-project.org/) to develop novel models and fit the protein-ligand interaction data obtained from biosensor (both BLI and SPR).

 -----
 There are two popular biosensor techniques to study protein-ligand insteraction:
 * Bio-layer interferometry (BLI)
 * Surface plasmon resonance (SPR).

-Model developed in this package:
+Model in the package:
 * Simple one to one binding
   + steady state
   + kinetic
 * Dimerization model:
   + steady state
   + kinetic
-* Multiple binding sites
+* Multiple binding sites (to be developed)
   + steady state
   + kinetic

-* Other models: to request other model, please contact me by <a href="mailto:huangrenhuai@gmail.com?Subject=New%20model" target="_top">EMail</a>
+Other models: to request other model, please contact me by <a href="mailto:huangrenhuai@gmail.com?Subject=New%20model" target="_top">EMail</a>

 -----